Multiple-unit train control: Locomotive applications

-Sprague's MU system was adopted for use by diesel-electric locomotives and electric locomotives in the 1920s; however, these early control connections were entirely pneumatic.
+Sprague's MU system was adopted for use by diesel–electric locomotives and electric locomotives in the 1920s; however, these early control connections were entirely pneumatic.
 Today's modern MU control utilizes both pneumatic elements for brake control and electric elements for throttle setting, dynamic braking, and fault lights.

 In the early days of diesel electric MUing there were numerous systems; some were compatible with one another, but others were not.
 For example, when first delivered, many F units lacked MU cables on their noses, allowing only for MUing through the rear of the locomotive.
-That meant that if a train need four locomotives and there were four A units and no B units, a train would require two train crews as the four A units could not be multiple-unit-controlled, except as two groups of two.
+That meant that if a train needed four locomotives and there were four A units and no B units, a train would require two train crews as the four A units could not be multiple-unit-controlled, except as two groups of two.

-Terms used in North America are A unit and B unit where the B or "booster" unit does not have a control cab; slug where the B unit has traction motors powered by the "mother" unit via extra connections; and Cow-calf for switcher units.
-A Control Car Remote Control Locomotive has remote control but not traction equipment.
+Terms used in North America are A unit and B unit where the B or "booster" unit does not have a control cab; slug where the B unit has traction motors powered by the "mother" unit via extra connections; and cow–calf for switcher locomotive units.
+A control car remote control locomotive has remote control but not traction equipment.

 Most modern diesel locomotives are now delivered equipped for MU operation, allowing a consist (set) of locomotives to be operated from one cab.
 Not all MU connections are standardized between manufacturers, thus limiting the types of locomotives that can be used together.
 However, in North America there is a high level of standardization between all railroads and manufacturers using the Association of American Railroads (AAR) system which allows any modern locomotive in North America to be connected to any other modern North American locomotive.
 In the United Kingdom several incompatible MU systems are in use (and some locomotive classes were never fitted for MU working), but more modern diesel locomotives used on British railways use the standard Association of American Railroads system.